purplehippo911/lockin-today/README.md

 ### Step 5 -- Find the executable file

-The name of the executable file should be `lockin-today` under `src/target/release`
+Inside `src-tauri/target/release`

-Run that file
+Run the executable file that starts with lockin-today

 -----